 Can You Clean a Serpentine Belt With Dawn Dish Soap?

-If your serpentine belt starts to look a little dirty, you may be tempted to reach for the Dawn dish soap.
+If your serpentine belt starts to look a little dirty, you may be tempted to reach for Dawn dish soap.
 But can you actually clean a serpentine belt with Dawn?
 The short answer is no.

-You should not clean your serpentine belt with Dawn dish soap. auto mechanics do not recommend using dish soap on car parts because it can leave behind a greasy residue that attracts dirt and dust.
+You should not clean your serpentine belt with Dawn dish soap.
+Auto mechanics do not recommend using dish soap on car parts because it can leave behind a greasy residue that attracts dirt and dust.
 This can ultimately shorten the lifespan of your serpentine belt.

 If you want to clean your serpentine belt, use a dedicated automotive cleaner that is designed for the job.
 These cleaners will safely remove any dirt and grime without damaging the belt or leaving behind any unwanted residue.